AhnYeonghoo/AhnYeonghoo/README.md

-### Hi there 👋 </br> I'm Young-Hoo Ahn, a sophomore in the Department of Computer Science and Engineering at Chungbuk National University.
+### Hi there 👋 </br> I'm Young-Hoo Ahn, a sophomore in the Department of Computer Science and Engineering at Chungbuk National University. and I am an undergraduate student in the robot vision & computer vision lab.